vaadin/vaadin-element-skeleton/README.md

 Vaadin components use the Lumo theme by default.

-To use Material theme, import the correspondent file from `material` folder.
+To use the Material theme, import the correspondent file from `material` folder.

 ## Entry points

-  Unstyled component.

-- `src/component-name.html`

-  Component with Lumo theme.
+  The component with the Lumo theme:

 - `theme/lumo/component-name.html`

-  Component with Material theme.
+  The component with the Material theme:

 - `theme/material/component-name.html`

-  Alias for theme/lumo/component-name.html
+  Alias for `theme/lumo/component-name.html`:

 - `component-name.html`